 - Insulation

 The EPA put regulations in place to protect the public and workers in industries that faced higher rates of occupational exposure.
 The regulations often fell short for construction workers.
-Unfortunately for the construction industry, banning new asbestos products does not mean that old buildings and job sites necessarily become off limits.

-During the transition years after stricter regulations came into play, many workers were still being exposed to asbestos via old building renovations and demolitions.
 When construction supplies were being installed, the fibrous asbestos was often disturbed which released these fibers into the air.
 Given the large amount of asbestos use pre-1981, this was happening at a high frequency.

-Construction workers currently working, post-asbestos regulation, face exposure when they renovate or demolish buildings built pre-1981.
-This put thousands of workers at risk for asbestos related diseases, such as mesothelioma.
-As construction usually involves high impact and disruptive tasks, workers are constantly at risk of disturbing asbestos.
 Two studies covering construction workers’ death causes and specific mesothelioma cases, showed that of 2,242 workers’ cases looked at, 752 died from a disease thought to be linked to asbestos exposure.

 Check NowSources